CarrieBrown/r-novice-gapminder-2/_episodes/02-additional-datatypes.md

 - "A matrix is a three dimensional vector"
 - "A list is a container that can contain objects of different data types."
 ---

+## Messy Data

+Not all real world data is as clean as the data we have used in these lessons.
+Sometimes they contain missing information, incorrect values or are just generally messy.
+How can we identify and handle these situations>

 ### Missing Data